-You should file your 2008 income tax return and pay any amounts you owe as soon as you can after January 1, 2009, but not later than April 15, 2009.
-If you file late, you may have to pay interest (see page 22 of this publication) and penalties (see page 25 of this publication).
+You should file your 2009 income tax return and pay any amounts you owe as soon as you can after January 1, 2010, but not later than April 15, 2010.
+If you file late, you may have to pay interest and penalties (see page 24 of this publication).
 If you file for a fiscal year, your return is due by the fifteenth day of the fourth month following the end of your fiscal year.